Oct 5, 2005

-I got distracted from my goal of looking for more books on leadership by this table... sitting right on top was the story "KINGDOM COME."
+In one particular library, I found a goldmine of selections on the third floor.
+One was a book called "KINGDOM COME."
 Not only does this have a cool storyline in itself, but it has several references from Revelation contained within.
 It asks the question "what would the world look like years after the heroes and villains had kids, not to mention the heroes of old (and their values) faded away?"

 If you've ever read a Superman comic in your life, this is good stuff.

-• The librarian behind the counter was sitting while another stacked videos.
+- One librarian behind the counter was sitting down behind a computer, while another librarian stacked old videos.

 And yet... no one moved.

-Then after a few minutes the alarm shut off.
-And everyone went back to, well... what they were already doing the whole time.
+“I hope someone shuts that off soon.”Within a few minutes, it all ended.
+Everyone went back to, well... what they were already doing the whole time.

-Five minutes later a frantic lady ran up the stairs: "Alright, third floor!
+That is, until five minutes later when a frantic lady ran up the stairs and firmly shared, "Alright, third floor!
 Everyone has to leave right now!
 Let's go!
 Let's go!
 It's a fire alarm."

-And then as I moved in that direction I heard some clicking behind me.
+From where I was in the cattle drive, I began to hear some clicking behind me.
 A lady on crutches was making her way... slowly... to the stairs.
-In fact, she was the librarian from behind the counter, and no one was helping her.
+She was the librarian from behind the counter, and no one was helping her.

 Maybe it was the fact that I'd just read about Superman and the loss of traditional values in comic books... or maybe it was the Holy Spirit... but I couldn't help but help.
 "Excuse me," I began, "can you make it down the stairs okay?"